Paolo Woods: Biography

 In 2012 he received his second World Press Photo award in the Daily Life section for his reportage on the importance of the radio network in Haiti.

 In an interview with the New York Times, Woods said about his work:

 Photojournalists tend to divide the world into good and bad.
 You constantly find those two elements that we so clearly think define our vision of the world.
 But things are a lot more mixed.
 There are not just bad guys and good guys.
 That is what is interesting to me, to get into the nuances and make images that are not answers, but raise more questions.

 In 2013 Woods and Robert published another book set in Haiti, Pèpè.

 In 2014, in collaboration with an Italian photographer, Gabriele Galimberti, Woods completed The Heavens, an investigation into tax havens.
 This premiered with an exhibition at Rencontres d'Arles in 2015 and has toured worldwide to both critic and public acclaim.
 The photobook was chosen as among the best of 2015 by Martin Parr, by three curators for LensCulture, and by Holly Stuart Hughes for Photo District News.

 In 2021 in collaboration with writer Arnaud Robert he released the project HAPPY PILLS, a 5-year investigation in the relationship between the pharmaceutical industry and consumers that questions whether happiness can be prescribed.
 For HAPPY PILLS he followed consumers in the United States, Switzerland, Niger, Israel, Peru, Portugal, India and Italy.
-The project takes the form of a book published by Delpire, an exhibition in Switzerland and a film to be released in 2022.
+The project takes the form of: a book published by Delpire; a film, Happy Pills, released in 2022, produced by Arte and Intermezzo, that premiered at the Festival dei popoli in Florence; an exhibition that toured worldwide, such as Switzerland, Italy, Japan.